oblinger/alienbio/docs/architecture/ABIO biology.md

-# Biology - Biological System Description
+# ABIO biology - Biological System Description

 All classes that describe a biological system: the molecules, reactions, pathways, and structures that make up alien life.